5 Consumer Protection Cases to Watch in 2025

 Why this case matters: Tackling hidden fees in the digital marketplace is at the heart of this case.
 A favorable outcome would result in companies avoiding this practice and being more transparent with pricing.
 This case has implications for industries far beyond ticketing, including travel and e-commerce, where similar pricing practices have long frustrated consumers.

-• Jurisdiction: United States District Court for the Eastern District of Tennessee.
+- Jurisdiction: United States District Court for the Northern District of California.

-These cases reflect key consumer protection challenges in 2025, and attorneys should track their developments to stay ahead.
+These cases reflect some of the key consumer protection challenges in 2025, and attorneys should track their developments to stay ahead.

-But identifying legal trends is just the start: connecting them to actionable legal strategies is where the impact happens.
+But identifying legal trends is just the start: connecting them to actionable legal strategies to enforce accountability and hold corporations accountable is what turns insight into action.

-At Darrow, we uncover consumer protection violations at scale and partner with attorneys to litigate class action lawsuits.
+At Darrow, we uncover consumer protection violations at scale, including deceptive pricing, fraudulent advertising, predatory subscription practices, discriminatory marketing, and greenwashing.
+We partner with top-tier attorneys to litigate class action lawsuits.

 Our Legal Intelligence Platform scans a multitude of public data sources, including online databases, websites, social media, videos, and review sites to detect common complaints or occurrences that might indicate deceptive practices.